inesucrvenom/small-projects/automatic-screenshot/README.md

 Since it's definitely more self documenting code peek into it for implementation details and options.

-Of course I've never looked at the booklet I've created with it, but it was to make it nevertheless.
+Of course I've never looked at the booklet I've created with it, but it was fun to make it nevertheless.

 Linux Fedora and XFCe if I remember correctly, but could be KDE.